isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    As a result, the servers will not be able to offer some of the available leases to the clients.
 Only a server reclaiming a particular lease will be able to offer it.

+In Kea 3.1 a new parameter ``adaptive-lease-time-threshold`` was added.
+It can be specified at global, shared network and subnet levels and takes a floating point value between ``0.`` (excluded) and ``1.``.
+It is disabled by default or when set to ``1.``.
+It is active only with he FLQ allocator and when the occupancy rate of pools of subnet is above the specified value the server decreases the lease valid lifetime to the applicable ``min-valid-lifetime`` for new clients.
+Clients renewing an already existing lease get at least the remaining lifetime from the current lease.
+Since the leases expire faster, the server may either recover more quickly or avoid pool exhaustion entirely.

+The occupancy rate is defined as being the number of already assigned addresses (including the address being assigned) divided by the total number of addresses in pools where the address can be allocated from (i.e. if the query is not member of a ``client-classes`` guard of a pool this pool is not taken into account).